USF-IMARS/l2-processing/documentation/DB_v23_processing.md

 2. get_data_NDBC_FK_dbv2.m (converts raw text file to output .csv) Can we streamline the above (will need to include SEUS)

+### NERRS WQ Data for SEUS roi only - could use for others
+1. Historical data - downloaded at (https://cdmo.baruch.sc.edu/aqs/)
+   - Files are big!
+Order one station at a time.
+Need 4 digit code to select station to match w/NDBC real-time data
+2. Current data - Through NDBC (

 ### USGS discharge
 1. get_USGS_disharge_dbv2.sh (gets raw text files from API)
 2. txt2csv_USGS_FGB_dbv2.m (converts raw text file to output .csv)